ShrekshelleraiserCC/giim/readme.md

 In `gplugins/` there is a file `plugins`, simply write a single filename per line, the plugins will be loaded in the order that they are in the file.

 Lines beginning with # are treated as comments, and will not be loaded.
 Lines beginning with `!` mark an internal plugin, you can disable internal plugins, but doingso without an adequite replacement may render the editor unusable.
 When generating a new `gplugins/plugin` file, the default plugins are automatically populated.

+### TODO
+* Add a plugin to add toggle-able interaction boxes (like the one in `colorPickerPlugin`)
+* "Optimize the rendering"????
+I can optimize it by drawing to a larger window, then just scrolling around that window.